PKMap/PKMap/README.md

 eps, jpeg, jpg, pdf, pgf, png, ps, raw, rgba, svg, svgz, tif, tiff
 ```

-## Why PKMap?

-Gain instructive insight of a datset before utilizing
-is currently virtually impossible.
-The PKMap is expected to offer an intuitionistic and visualized recognization
-of the imbalanced classes distribution of a dataset.

 ## previewing

 A preview funtion on the whole 9 appilances of a single dataset